ADVERTISEMENT

 What Is the Treatment of Abdominal Migraine?

 Treatment for abdominal migraine is divided into two categories: relieving symptoms during the migraine attack and preventing future attacks.
 Children are subjected to unnecessary procedures if not properly diagnosed.
-Doctors treat abdominal migraine-like other migraines.
+Doctors treat abdominal migraines like other migraines.
 They usually do not prescribe drugs until it is severe.
-Migraine medicine prescription can be taken online through teleconsultation or through in-office doctor's visit.
+Migraine medicine prescriptions can be taken online through teleconsultation or through in-office doctor's visits.

 • If the child is vomiting, maintain fluid intake to prevent dehydration.